Lueezyy/cosc-2436/README.md

+# COSC 2436

-All my work for COSC 2436
+All my work for Programming 3